Nerf Logo

 The Nerf brand name was taken from racing jargon.
 In drag racers, this word means special crossbars covered with polyurethane foam and designed to protect vehicles.
 They were attached to the front of the trucks, which propelled the racers to the starting position.

 The designers used the original company name to design an entire series of logos.
-The very first of them appeared in 1969, and the last – in 2020.
+The first appeared in 1969, and the last in 2020.
 During this time, the inscription acquired a modern look with a 3D design and a gradient.

 What is Nerf?